 2016: 1st Elite Women’s Boxing National Championship, Haridwar, Uttarakhand: Gold

 2014: All India Inter University Boxing Championship, Banaras: Bronze

 2013: 2nd International Golden Gloves Championship, Serbia: 5th place

 Date Of Birth: 02-10-1997

 Place of Birth: Assam

 Cut to 2018, the 20-year-old has represented India at the Commonwealth Games in Gold Coast.
-She was selected for the prestigious event on the back of some brilliant performances in the recent months — gold at India Open, bronze at Asian Championships in Vietnam and bronze at President’s Cup in Astana.
-The boxer from Assam ensured a Bronze medal for herself in her maiden appearance at the World Championship which will take place in India for the very first time in November, 2018.
+She was selected for the prestigious event on the back of some brilliant performances in recent months — gold at India Open, bronze at Asian Championships in Vietnam and bronze at President’s Cup in Astana.
+The boxer from Assam ensured a Bronze medal for herself in her maiden appearance at the World Championship which took place in India for the very first time in November, 2018.
 She also won a gold medal at the 3rd Elite Women’s Nationals in Vijayanagar.

 2018: Indian Women’s Senior National Championships, Rohtak: Silver